DormantLogician/equal-language-concept/doc/Abstraction.md

 A service may write to a new location label within it's intersection - label must be constrained to a specific category signature, just like imports and exports.
 In this case, location is local to service, and may be referred to in subsequent runs of the service.

-Only synchronous writing, and asynchronous reading is allowed - requests to services are given through a write label (value given to 'I' in service reference, in this case), which allows a service to accept a single category as an input word, processing one word at a time.
+Only synchronous writing to, and asynchronous reading from a service is allowed - requests to services are given through a write label (value given to 'I' in service reference, in this case), which allows a service to accept a single category as an input word, processing one word at a time.

 Input requests and export read requests are processed in order they are received.